-We also know that the hearing is part of a larger administrative process, and if before we go whaling.
+7. We also know that the hearing is part of a larger administrative process, and if NMFS ultimately approves the waiver, the Tribe would need to obtain more authorizations before we go whaling.
 It is therefore all the more important that the hearing proceed as scheduled so that all interested parties present their evidence about the proposal and the process can move forward.